 The Group has embarked on a process to reduce occupational accidents by launching a comprehensive inventory of industrial sites with the greatest potential for improvement at the end of 2017.
 The main sites are now assessed by an external company in accordance with specific criteria in terms of both the safety culture and the ISO 45001 (Occupational Health and Safety) management system.
-Thanks to this inventory and the commitment of Senior Management, the Group announced its ambition to become the leader in the Wine of Spirite protection of the safety by 2025, which resulted in a processome collect Tables of the safety by 2025.

-Wine & Spirits sector in terms of Health and Safety by 2025, which resulted in a programme called Taking care of each other, comprising the following three strategic areas:
+Thanks to this inventory and the commitment of Senior Management, the Group announced its ambition to become the leader in the Wine & Spirits sector in terms of Health and Safety by 2025, which resulted in a programme called Taking care of each other, comprising the following three strategic areas: